Election Day: April 5 from 9:00 a.m. – 9:00 p.m. at the Florida Public Library

 - Winning candidate(s) will be notified by the FPL Election Clerk.

 In addition to the vote, several other events will take place at FPL on Election Day.
-At 10:30 a.m., a trio of animals from the Hudson Highlands Nature Museum will visit for a family program especially geared for preschoolers, but open to all ages.
-The program will emphasize a conservation theme as children learn that wild animals are not pets and must be protected in their habitats.
+At 10:30 a.m., ScienceTellers will visit for a family program especially geared for preschoolers, but open to all ages.
+“Pirates: Lost at Sea” will explore the science behind clouds, combustion, air pressure, shifting states of matter and more.
 All children must be accompanied by an adult.

 From 4-6 p.m., FPL’s 3D printer will be working and on display for STEAM lovers of all ages to drop by, observe and have their questions answered by a library staff member.
 In the evening from 6-8 p.m., An Evening with Marc Mathelier will feature the guitarist in a solo performance of songs ranging from classical jazz to new age.
 Listeners are invited to stop by for music and refreshments in our café set up in the children’s room.
 Registration for programs is now open online or by phone.